kritanjalijain/Hand_Gesture_Recognition_System/README.md

 Here's a list of files in the directory:
 - `src/demo.py`: Contains all the functions to start and run the app
 - `src/music`: Contains the song that will be played during gesture mode
+- `src/my_model-weights.h5`: trained weights to feed the model

 ### How to run?
 To run the application :